Buying your own health insurance has gotten a lot less expensive

 If you’ve been receiving free or reduced-cost services from a hospital because you didn’t have insurance, contact the office that has approved this assistance.
 They may request or require that you apply for insurance now, so that the hospital does not have to bear the entire cost of your care.

-If your income is below the poverty level who lives in a state that hasn’t expanded Medicaid, the plans on the Healthcare.gov site are not open to you.
+If your income is below the poverty level and you live in a state that hasn’t expanded Medicaid, the plans on the Healthcare.gov site are not open to you.
 However, there may be emergency help available if you contact a local health center or nonprofit organization.

 Immigration status can affect eligibility for Healthcare.gov plans, too.
 Learn more about which kinds of immigration status make someone eligible to apply for coverage on healthcare.gov.
 Contact the Washtenaw Health Plan at (734) 544-3030 or firstname.lastname@example.org, or your local Federally Qualified Health Center, for help in understanding how this might affect you or someone you know.